 Minimally Invasive Facelift

-Radiofrequency treatments, like Thermi, Exilis.
-Profound RF, Facetite, and Thermage work by heating the skin’s deeper layers to induce new collagen and can even lift deeper tissues.
-Similarly, laser and ultrasound treatments like Ultherapy and HiFi, send heat into the skin, causing the body to produce more collagen even with only one treatment.
+Radiofrequency treatments, like Thermi, Exilis, Profound RF, Facetite, and Thermage work by heating the skin’s deeper layers to induce new collagen and can even lift deeper tissues.
+Similarly, laser and ultrasound treatments like Ultherapy and HiFi send heat into the skin, causing the body to produce more collagen even with only one treatment.

 What surgeries can you combine with a Facelift procedure in Boston?